 - Demonstrate the need for books for the library by giving details on how many books move through the circulation desk in a week.

-- Talk about cold and flu season and how many boxes of tissues, bottles of hand sanitizer, and cups of cocoa your classroom uses.
+- Talk about how important health and safety are for your classroom.
+Let people know how many boxes of tissues, bottles of hand sanitizer, and cups of cocoa your classroom uses.

 3) Provide Healthy Snacks by Teaching About Healthy Living